cs1302uga/cs1302-ce05/README.md

 1. From the API documentation website, click on one of the links to the `House` class.
 In your notes, list the name of each method that appears to contain commented documentation.
-How many such methods currently contain Javadoc comments are there?
+How many such methods currently containing Javadoc comments are there?

 1. In `House.java`, some of the methods already have multiline, non-Javadoc comments.
 Transform the comments into Javadoc using the appropriate syntax.
 In each Javadoc comment, include one or more